Epoxy Flooring Facts You Must Know & What To Avoid For The Best Results

 We get asked that question everdy all day.
 See Why ArmorGarage Has The Best Garage Floor Coating.
 For a detailed explanation, it's a great page to read to learn about all the different epoxy floor coatings.

 In short we use only the highest grade 100% military grade solids components to manufacture our epoxies.
 Know that just because a coating says it's 100% solids doesn't mean it's a quality coating!
 There are many marketing pitfalls to watch out for.
 Some coatings state they're 100% solids but are only 96% or less solids by volume.
 A true 100% solids coating must be 100% solids by weight and volume!
 Otherwise we consider it a primer.
-Some 100% solids are made as cyclioaliphatic components which is a hybrid type epoxy to lower the cost of materials.
+Some 100% solids are made as cyclioaliphatic epoxies which is a hybrid type epoxy to lower the cost of materials.
 If you see a WB in the product part number it means it's water based and is best avoided.

 Other 100% solids are just made with cheap components sort of like buying bread with preservatives, ingredients you can't pronounce and not made from 100% whole wheat versus pure organic whole wheat bread.
 Both are whole wheat breads but one is clearly better than the other.

 All epoxy coatings look great when first applied, that's one of the main features of epoxy paint.
 It's dramatic high gloss look is beautiful and at it's peak when first applied.
 Come talk to us when your epoxy coating is 10, 15, 20 years or more old and tell us it still looks good, most epoxy coatings won't get past the 3 year mark before looking shabby!
-See the Case Study below, that's all you need to see and know.
+See the Case Studies below, that's all you need to see and know.

 Do I need to use a topcoat and which is best?